The English Devolution White Paper

 What does devolution mean for Sussex?

-In Sussex, it is proposed that a Mayoral Strategic Combined County Authority is formed for the local government areas in East Sussex, West Sussex, and Brighton.
+In July, the government confirmed plans for a Sussex and Brighton Combined County Authority (SBCCA) for the local government areas in East Sussex, West Sussex, and Brighton.

 What is local government reorganisation?